lyella/shairaambrosio.com/README.md

 ## An overview of the project.

 Hello, and welcome to my personal blog and portfolio website!
-My name is Shaira, and I am a frontend developer.
+My name is Shaira, and I am a Frontend Developer.

 This website was created using Next.js, a popular React framework that allows for server-side rendering and automatic code splitting, resulting in lightning-fast load times and improved SEO.